Exotic Pet Spay and Neuter in Metairie, LA

 Keeping Other Exotic Pets Healthy

-Exotic pet spay and neuter is important for other pets as well.
-Unspayed female ferrets will produce excessive amounts of estrogen that cause other serious health problems.
-Female green iguanas, bearded dragons, or chameleons can develop life threatening reproductive diseases if they become a chronic egg layer or are not metabolically healthy.
-Male guinea pigs who are left “intact” are much more aggressive, due to their heightened testosterone levels.
-Female rats are prone to developing mammary and/or uterine cancer if left intact after 6 months of age.
+Spay/neuter surgery is important for other exotic pets as well.
+Non-spayed female ferrets will produce excessive amounts of estrogen that cause serious health problems.
+Female green iguanas, bearded dragons, and chameleons can develop life-threatening reproductive diseases if they become chronic egg layers or are not metabolically healthy.

 parrot-index